rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

 ![blue-green-diagram](images/blue-green-diagram.png)

 1. Let's create two new deployments in our ArgoCD Repo for the nordmart-review front end.
 We'll call one Blue and the other Green.
-Add 3 new applications in `<tenant-name>/00-argocd-apps/01-dev/`.
+Add 3 new argocd applications in `<tenant-name>/00-argocd-apps/01-dev/`.
 Adjust the `project` and `source.path` to match what you have built.

     a. stakater-nordmart-review-ui-bg-blue.yaml